micans/pick/README.md

    Fields from the previous row are then available to load with `^colname,pload`.
-   If specified, `<LIST>` should be a comma-separated string of key-value pairs themselves separated by a colon; all keys and values will be URL-decoded.
+   If specified, `<LIST>` should be a comma-separated string of key-value pairs themselves separated by a colon; all keys and values will be percent-decoded.
 The keys should be column names;
    the values will be used to initialise the fields of the predecessor of the first row.
    If `<DEFAULT>` is specified it is used for all columns not yet named.
    Example (compute the first ten Fibonacci numbers):